-- The level of product sales and the pricing environment of our currently marketed products, particularly PYLARIFY and DEFINITY, as well as any additional products that we may market in the future; - Revenue mix shifts and associated volume and selling price changes that could result from contractual status changes with key customers and additional competition; - The continued costs of the ongoing commercialization of our products; - Our investment in the further clinical development and commercialization of products and development candidates, including PNT2002, PNT2003, 1095 and MK-6240; - The costs of acquiring or in-licensing, developing, obtaining regulatory approval for, and commercializing, new products, businesses or technologies, including any potential related milestone or royalty payments, together with the costs of pursuing opportunities that are not eventually consummated; - The costs of investing in our facilities, equipment and technology infrastructure; - The costs and timing of establishing or amending manufacturing and supply arrangements for commercial supplies of our products and raw materials and components; - Our ability to have products manufactured and released from manufacturing sites in a timely manner in the future, or to manufacture products at our in-house manufacturing facilities in amounts sufficient to meet our supply needs; - The costs of further commercialization of our existing products, particularly in international markets, including product marketing, sales and distribution and whether we obtain local partners to help share such commercialization costs; - The legal costs relating to maintaining, expanding and enforcing our intellectual property portfolio, pursuing insurance or other claims and defending against product liability, regulatory compliance, intellectual property or other claims, including the patent infringement claim related to the filing of our ANDA for PNT2003; - The cost of interest on any additional borrowings which we may incur under our financing arrangements; and - · The impact of sustained inflation on our costs of goods sold and operating expenses.
+- The amount and timing of the calculated cash payment related to the CVRs; - The level of product sales and the pricing environment of our currently marketed products, particularly PYLARIFY and DEFINITY, as well as any additional products that we may market in the future; - Revenue mix shifts and associated volume and selling price changes that could result from contractual status changes with key customers and additional competition; - The continued costs of the ongoing commercialization of PYLARIFY and PYLARIFY AI; - The costs of acquiring or in-licensing, developing, obtaining regulatory approval for, and commercializing, new products, businesses or technologies, including any potential related milestone or royalty payments, together with the costs of pursuing opportunities that are not eventually consummated; - Our investment in the further clinical development and commercialization of products and development candidates, including PNT2002, PNT2003, 1095 and NM-01; - The costs of investing in our facilities, equipment and technology infrastructure; - The costs and timing of establishing or amending manufacturing and supply arrangements for commercial supplies of our products and raw materials and components; - Our ability to have products manufactured and released from manufacturing sites in a timely manner in the future, or to manufacture products at our in-house manufacturing facilities in amounts sufficient to meet our supply needs; - The costs of further commercialization of our existing products, particularly in international markets, including product marketing, sales and distribution and whether we obtain local partners to help share such commercialization costs; - The extent to which we choose to establish collaboration, co-promotion, distribution or other similar arrangements for our marketed products; - The legal costs relating to maintaining, expanding and enforcing our intellectual property portfolio, pursuing insurance or other claims and defending against product liability, regulatory compliance, intellectual property or other claims; - The cost of interest on any additional borrowings which we may incur under our financing arrangements; and - The impact of sustained inflation on our costs of goods sold and operating expenses.

-Disruption in our financial performance could occur if we experience significant adverse changes in product or customer mix, broad economic downturns, sustained inflation, adverse industry or company conditions or catastrophic external events, including pandemics such as COVID-19, natural disasters and political or military conflict.
+We are vulnerable to future supply shortages, especially for our single sourced products.
+Disruption in our financial performance could also occur if we experience significant adverse changes in product or customer mix, broad economic downturns, sustained inflation, adverse industry or company conditions or catastrophic external events, including pandemics such as COVID-19, natural disasters and political or military conflict.
 If we experience one or more of these events in the future, we may be required to further implement expense reductions, such as a delay or elimination of discretionary spending in all functional areas, as well as scaling back select operating and strategic initiatives.

 If our capital resources become insufficient to meet our future capital requirements, we would need to finance our cash needs through public or private equity offerings, debt financings, assets securitizations, sale-leasebacks or other financing or strategic alternatives, to the extent such transactions are permissible under the covenants of our 2022 Credit Agreement.
 Additional equity or debt financing, or other transactions, may not be available on acceptable terms, if at all.
-If any of these transactions require an amendment or waiver under the covenants in our 2022 Credit Agreement, which could result in additional expenses associated with obtaining the amendment or waiver, we will seek to obtain such an amendment or waiver to remain in compliance with those covenants.
-However, we cannot provide assurance that such an amendment or waiver would be granted, or that additional capital will be available on acceptable terms, if at all.
+If any of these transactions require an amendment or waiver under the covenants in our 2022 Credit Agreement, which could result in additional expenses associated with obtaining the amendment or waiver, we will seek to obtain such a waiver to remain in compliance with those covenants.
+However, we cannot be assured that such an amendment or waiver would be granted, or that additional capital will be available on acceptable terms, if at all.